 - Switch to a new internet service provider.
 Not all ISPs impose data limits on their customers.
 If you find that your provider is too limiting, it may be time to switch to a new internet provider that offers higher or unlimited data options.

 No one likes getting slowed down – especially when it comes to the internet.
 The good news is you don’t have to put up with it.
 Whether you change your ISP or upgrade your internet plan, there are many ways to avoid slower speeds.
-The quickest solution would be to use a VPN, so you can not only bypass throttling but also enjoy better privacy and security online, too.

 Table of Contents